 Dear Your Teen:

 My daughter stays in her room all day.
 She turned 13 and started asking everyone in our family to knock on the door before entering.
 This is new to us.
+Why does my teenager stay in her room?
+Is this normal?
 Should we be worried she wants so much privacy?
 And how much is too much?
 Thanks!

 EXPERT | Jennifer Powell-Lunder, Psy.D.